 In addition to that, there’s more than just national parks in Utah worth exploring and that’s exactly what I did when I checked out a popular but less known hike known as Coyote Gulch, which also was part of my itinerary.

-Here’s how the 5 day road trip through Utah’s Mighty 5 National Parks works:
+Here’s how my 5 day road trip through Utah’s Mighty 5 National Parks went:

 - Day 1: Zion National Park.

 - Day 2: Bryce Canyon National Park.

 - Day 5: Arches National Park.

 And these are the Mighty 5 parks in Utah by the way.